Coronavirus vaccination for children aged 5 to 11 who are medically at risk

 Getting your child vaccinated against coronavirus is your choice.
 Vaccination makes it less likely that your child will become seriously ill from a coronavirus infection or end up in hospital.

 Pfizer vaccine for children aged 5 to 11

-Children aged 5 to 11 get 1 or 2 doses of the BioNTech/Pfizer vaccine, which has been adapted for children.
-It contains a smaller amount of the active ingredient than the dose for people aged 12 and over.
-The European Medicines Agency has approved the BioNTech/Pfizer vaccine for younger children.
+Primary vaccination for children aged 5 to 11 is done with 2 doses of the BioNTech/Pfizer vaccine in a formula adapted for children.
+After this they can get a repeat vaccination.
+A dose of the children’s vaccine contains a smaller amount of the active ingredient than the dose for people aged 12 and over.
+The European Medicines Agency has approved the BioNTech/Pfizer vaccine for children.

 Other vaccinations in the same period

-It is safe to get different vaccinations in a short space of time such as the HPV, MMR or DTP vaccinations.
-You don't have to wait anymore to schedule a different vaccination.
+It is safe for your child to get different vaccinations, such as the HPV, MMR or DTP vaccinations, in a short space of time.
+You don't have to reschedule these regular childhood vaccinations.